FlowFuse/website/src/blog/2024/07/deploying-flowfuse-with-docker.md

 ## Additional recources

 - [Deploying FlowFuse with Docker Documentation](https://flowfuse.com/docs/install/docker/): This documentation covers everything in detail on how to install FlowFuse using Docker.
 - [Deploying FlowFuse with Docker on Ubuntu youtube video](https://www.youtube.com/watch?v=qQwAPuz9bEk): This YouTube video demonstrates how to deploy FlowFuse using Docker on an Ubuntu server for your server's local network.
+- [Form for requesting Installation Service](https://flowfuse.com/docs/install/introduction/#do-you-need-help%3F-installation-service): Fill this form if you need assistance with the installation process.